 Doctoral studies (PhD or MD)

-It is important to say that the PhD and MPhil are research degrees, and do not in any way qualify people to become a psychiatrist.
-To become a psychiatrist, one has to first of all qualify as a doctor at medical school.
-In the UK, this is followed by 2 years as a foundation doctor (working in a range of specialties, including internal medicine and surgery), 3 years as a basic psychiatric trainee, then 3 years as a higher psychiatric trainee.
-Success at all these stages (including passing all the exams on the way), qualifies somebody to be appointed as an NHS consultant psychiatrist.
-Of course, having a Cambridge research degree can help in job applications to become a psychiatrist.
+Our research degrees do not qualify you to become a psychiatrist.
+To become a psychiatrist in the UK, you have to first of all qualify as a doctor at medical school.
+This is then followed by two foundation years (working in a range of specialities, including internal medicine and surgery), three years as a basic psychiatric trainee, then three years as a higher psychiatric trainee.

 Having a Cambridge research degree can help you on your way to becoming a psychiatrist.

 Find out more about the courses we offer and how to apply

 In light of the latest advice about the coronavirus (COVID-19) pandemic, our in-person Cambridge Postgraduate Open Day has been cancelled.
 However, we are working on producing a virtual alternative that will be available in November.
 More information will be available on this page in September.

 If you have any queries about the Postgraduate Open Day, please do get in touch with PostGradOpenDay@admin.cam.ac.uk